-- (i) the domain name is identical or confusingly similar to the Complainant's trademark; and - (ii) the Respondent has no rights or legitimate interests in respect of the domain name; and - (iii) the domain name has been registered and is being used in bad faith. - 1.
-The Panel accepts that the disputed domain name is confusingly similar to the Trademarks as it fully includes the trademarks.
+(i) the domain name is identical or confusingly similar to the Complainant's trademark; and

+(ii) the Respondent has no rights or legitimate interests in respect of the domain name; and

+(iii) the domain name has been registered and is being used in bad faith.

-It is well established that a domain name that wholly incorporates a trademark may be confusingly similar to such trademark for purposes of the Policy despite the addition of generic terms, such as "mediagroup".
+1. The Panel accepts that the disputed domain name is confusingly similar to the Trademarks as it fully includes the Trademarks.
+It is well established that a domain name that wholly incorporates a trademark may be confusingly similar to such trademark for purposes of the Policy despite the addition of generic terms, such as "group".

-- 2. The Complainant has substantiated that the Respondent has no rights or legitimate interests in the disputed domain name.
+2. The Complainant has substantiated that the Respondent has no rights or legitimate interests in the disputed domain name.
 The Panel finds that the Complainant has fulfilled its obligations under paragraph 4(a)(ii) of the Policy.
-The Respondent did not deny these assertions in any way and therefore failed to prove any rights or legitimate interests in the disputed domain name. - 3.1 The Panel is satisfied that the Respondent registered the disputed domain name with full knowledge of the Complainant and its rights in the Trademarks as the Trademarks are highly distinctive and well-established. - 3.2 Finally, the Panel accepts the Complainant's contentions that the disputed domain name has been used in bad faith under the principles of passive holding.
+The Respondent only claims rights but failed to provide any evidence in this regard.
+Therefore, the Panel finds that the Respondent failed to prove any rights or legitimate interests in the disputed domain name.

+3.1 The Panel is satisfied that the Respondent registered the disputed domain name with full knowledge of the Complainant and its rights in the Trademarks as the Trademarks are highly distinctive and well-established.

+3.2 Furthermore, the Panel accepts the Complainant's contentions that the disputed domain name has been used in bad faith under the principles of passive holding.
 It is consensus view that the lack of an active use of a domain name does not as such prevent a finding of bad faith under the Policy.
 In such cases, the panel must examine all the circumstances of the case to determine whether a respondent is acting in bad faith.
 Examples of circumstances that can indicate bad faith include a complainant having a well-known trademark, no response to the complaint, respondent's concealment of identity and the impossibility of conceiving a good faith use of the domain name (cf Telstra Corporation Limited v.
 Nuclear Marshmallows, WIPO Case No. D2000-0003; Jupiters Limited v.
 Aaron Hall, WIPO Case No. D2000-0574; Ladbroke Group Plc v.
 Sonoma International LDC, WIPO Case No. D2002-0131).

 The Panel is convinced that the Trademarks are highly distinctive and well-established.
-Furthermore, the Respondent failed to file a Response and therefore did not provide evidence of any actual or contemplated good faith use of the disputed domain name.
+Furthermore, the Respondent, although having filed a response, did not provide evidence of any actual or contemplated good faith use of the disputed domain name.
 In the view of the Panel, the facts of this case do not allow for any plausible actual or contemplated active use of the disputed domain name by the Respondent in good faith.
 The Panel is therefore convinced that, even though the disputed domain name has not yet been actively used, the Respondent's non-use of the disputed domain name equals to use in bad faith.